uecode/qpush-bundle/README.md

 If an error or exception is thrown, or event propagation is stopped earlier in the chain, the Message will not be removed automatically and may be picked up by other workers.

-If you would like to remove the message in your service, you can do so by calling the `delete` method on your provider and passing it the message `id`.
+If you would like to remove the message inside your service, you can do so by calling the `delete` method on your provider and passing it the message `id`.
 However, you must also stop the event propagation to avoid other services (including the Provider service) from firing on that `MessageEvent`.